 - Extending the National League season to include the Columbus Day holiday.

 Another eulogy summarized the feeling pervading baseball upon Ebbets’s death; it went further than the usual missives encapsulating a famous person’s achievements.
 Reach Baseball Guide stated, “He never played baseball ‘politics,’ was without guide, and so universally popular that he may be truly said to have been the best loved man, not only in his league, but throughout the entire realm of baseball.
 Ebbets was one of the comparatively few old time magnates whose interest in the affairs of the game never faltered.”

 Ebbets Field is long since demolished, its presence existing in the memories of those who saw Brooklyn’s teams—good and bad—traverse the hallowed ground in what was the second home for the citizenry of Coney Island, Flatbush, Greenpoint, and every other neighborhood in the borough, a metropolis until 1898, when New York City annexed it.

 Perhaps the legendary loyalty cultivated by Dodgers fans in Brooklyn—and then Los Angeles—traces back to Ebbets, who exemplified this trait in another example of dire financial straits.
 To raise money needed to settle a lawsuit, he could have sold two players to the New York Giants—Tim Jordan and Harry Lumley.
 Instead, he said no to Brooklyn’s rival squad, tempting though the offer was.

-“I felt that if I had sold those two star players at that time the fans would run me out of Brooklyn,” said Ebbets in an article for the New York Times.
+“I felt that if I had sold those two star players at that time the fans would run me out of Brooklyn,” said Ebbets in an article for the Times.
 “To my way of thinking, it was my duty to Brooklyn fans to keep those players in spite of the fact that we needed money worse than we did players at that time.
 It wouldn’t have been fair to our patrons to sell those players.”